How to Plan a Room That Functions Exactly The Way You Want

 Going back to the reading/ watching TV zone in family room example…

-how to design a room that functions and feels goodPin
+how to design a room that works for your familyPin

-How planning ahead with function in mind pulls everything together
+How planning A Room With function in mind pulls everything together